FlailingFog/flailingfog.github.io/index.md

 ---

 ## Usage Instructions for V7
+*The last known working configuration for **Koikatsu / Koikatsu Party** as of writing this text is HF Patch v3.28, Koikatsu 5.1, Blender 4.2.0, KKBP Importer 7.0.0, KKBP Exporter v4.30, mmd_tools 4.2.2
+The last known working configuration for **Koikatsu Sunshine** as of writing this text is HF Patch for KKS v1.17, Koikatsu Sunshine 5.1, Blender 4.2.0, KKBP Importer 7.0.0, KKBP Exporter v4.30, mmd_tools 4.2.2*

 1. Install the **[HF Patch for Koikatsu](https://github.com/ManlyMarco/KK-HF_Patch)**, or the **[HF Patch for Koikatsu Sunshine](https://github.com/ManlyMarco/KKS-HF_Patch)**.
 **Pre-modded repacks will not work** unless you update your plugins with KKManager or install the HF patch
 1. Find your Koikatsu install directory and drag the KKBP exporter into the /bepinex/plugins/ folder